-How to Make French Macarons Video: Cookie Recipe & Tips
+How to Make French Macarons Video: Step by Step Cookie Recipe & Tips

 Looking for new cookie recipes for your cookie exchange, gifts or dinner party?
-I’ve been baking since grade school, and French macarons have become one of my favorite cookie recipes in recent years, as we often to serve them at the Sunset Supper at Vista Point and Spring at Jordan dessert stations.
-In this how-to video, you’ll find tips and techniques for baking these delicate cookies, which aren’t as difficult to make as you might think.
+I’ve been baking since grade school, and French macarons have become one of my favorite cookie recipes in recent years, as we often to serve them at Jordan culinary events and Spring at Jordan dessert stations.
+In this step-by-step how to video, you’ll find tips and techniques for baking the perfect French Macaron cookies with different flavors and fillings.
+These delicate cookies aren’t as difficult to bake as you might think.
 The key is finding the right recipe and following each step I share–from sifting techniques and preparing your ingredients in advance to whipping the perfect macaron texture and piping precise cookie shapes onto baking sheets.
-This recipe adapted from Martha Stewart Living.
+This recipe adapted from one of the best, Martha Stewart Living.
 (If you’re curious about the difference between macarons and macaroons, here’s a great explanation.)

 Recipe: French Macaron Cookies